 It's hard to find a better school than Seattle Community College - South Campus if you wish to pursue Horticulture as a major.
 The surrounding area of a big city is great for scholars seeking ample chances for networking, experience, and exploration.

-This school does not require freshman students to live on-campus.
 Even if you're not from Washington, you won't feel like the odd one out at this school.
 About 0.0% of students are from out-of-state.
-Videos from Seattle Community College - South Campus could be a great way to learn more about college.
+This school does not require freshman students to live on-campus.
+A virtual tour is a good way to find out more about Seattle Community College - South Campus.

 It is hard to find a better school than Washington State University if you want to study Horticulture.
 With over 20,000 undergraduates, this school is among the largest schools in the nation.